TabMachine/TabMachine/README.md

 _____________________________________________

-###### The Tab Machine is a senior design project by Daniel Grooms, Matt Rustemeyer, and Ross Rabaduex.
+###### The Tab Machine is a senior design project by Daniel Grooms, Matt Rustemeyer, and Ross Rabaduex at the Missouri University of Science and Technology.